How to Deal With an Aggressive Divorce Lawyer in Arizona

 Understanding Why a Divorce Lawyer is Aggressive

 Our attorneys have over 100 years of combined experience representing clients in divorce cases.
-As a result, we have experienced divorce lawyers with a wide variety of experience, legal knowledge, and personality styles.
+As a result, we have experienced divorce lawyers with a broad range of experience, legal knowledge, and personality styles.
 Although not a universal rule, our experience has shown that an aggressive attorney typically is very inexperienced or unknowledgeable about Arizona divorce law.

 You can think of it this way.
-If you had two axis with the vertical axis representing either an inexperienced or a very experienced and knowledgable attorney and on the horizontal axis representing a reasonable attorney or a very aggressive attorney, you will likely find the aggressive attorneys are those who are the least experienced or knowledgeable.
+If you had two categories with the vertical axis representing either an inexperienced or a very experienced and knowledgeable attorney and on the horizontal axis representing a reasonable attorney or a very aggressive attorney, you would likely find the aggressive attorneys are those who are the least experienced or knowledgeable.

-Stating it differently, your experienced and knowledgeable divorce attorneys in Arizona do not need to be aggressive to prevail on their cases.
-Their experience and knowledge tells them what the likely outcome of every issues will be because he or she has litigated the same issues in many other cases, he or she knows the law that applies to that issue, knows how to build a case to prevail on the issues, and knows what a judge is likely to do regarding the issues after the experienced divorce attorney presents his or her case.
+Your experienced and knowledgeable divorce attorneys in Arizona do not need to be aggressive to prevail on their cases.
+Their experience and knowledge tell them what the likely outcome of every issue will be because he or she has litigated the same issues in many other cases.
+He or she knows the law that applies to that matter, knows how to build a case to prevail on the issues, and knows what a judge is likely to do regarding the issues after the experienced divorce attorney presents his or her case.

 The aggressive “junk yard dog” attorney will focus more on his or her bravado than the facts of the case or the law the court must follow when ruling on the case.
 The aggressive attorney who is not knowledgeable about the law effectively relies upon his or her aggression to distract from his or her lack of knowledge of the law.

 How Do You Deal With an Aggressive Divorce Attorney in Arizona